woocommerce/woocommerce-paypal-payments/readme.txt

 * Enhancement - During PayPal express checkout PUI js file is loaded #905
 * Enhancement - PayPal Transaction Key meta field not populated for PUI payments #897
 * Enhancement - Onboard with PUI Checkbox automatically set when shop is set to Germany #876
+* Enhancement - Update all plugin strings #946

 = 1.9.4 =
 * Add - Create new connection tab #801